Named PoBo v.s. Non-Named PoBo; Named CoBo v.s. Non-Named CoBo

 1. Named PoBo (Named Pay on Behalf of)

-• Definition: The owner of the payment account matches the name of the actual payer, but the payment is executed by a third party (e.g., a payment institution or financial service provider).
+• Definition: The owner of the payment account matches the name of the actual payer, but the payment is executed by the main account (e.g., a payment institution or financial service provider).

 • Characteristics: